 Flexential has implemented logical security controls to restrict access to customer networks and data.
-When customers call or login online to request support services, technical assistance center (TAC) personnel use a series of secret questions and answers to authenticate the user.
+When customers call or login online to request support services, Flexential Service Support (FSS) or Technical Assistance Center (TAC) personnel use a series of secret questions and answers to authenticate the user.
 The automated service management system is configured to store these customer-specific questions.
-Customer networks are secured through private virtual local area networks (VLANs) and firewalls on the Flexential managed services network.